Skip to content

 What it measures: How long a behavior lasts

-Best for: Tantrums, sustained attention, independent play, time in designated area
+Best for: Dysregulation episodes (operationally defined as a bundle - see Example 2), sustained attention, independent play, time in designated area

 Requirements: The behavior must have a clear beginning and end, and length is the relevant dimension.

-Example: A student has a tantrum lasting 4 minutes 23 seconds, then another lasting 2 minutes 10 seconds.
+Example: A student has a dysregulation episode lasting 4 minutes 23 seconds, then another lasting 2 minutes 10 seconds (each episode bundled per the operational definition in Example 2).
 Total duration: 6 minutes 33 seconds.

 Key distinction from Whole Interval: Duration measures exact time.
 If you need precise measurement, use duration.
 If estimating sustained behavior through sampling, use whole interval.